SHergibo/food-ledger-front/README.md

 ## Features

 - Search fields that make it quick and easy to find your product
-- Statistics that help you show different data about your product
+- Statistics that help you show different data about your products
 - Automatically create a shopping list when you remove one or more of your products
 - A member manager system that allows you to invite or kick a member in your household
 - Different options to manage the sending of a warning email for products that are close to their expiration date or you shopping list